marymacmurray/done4today/README.md

 # 👾 moonMan 🌖

-moonMan is a fully functional CRUD app with authentication and authorization designed by the done4today team, part of the Mandalorians winter 2020 Software Engineering Immersive cohort at General Assembly.
+moonMan is a fully functional CRUD app with authentication and authorization designed by our team as part of the Mandalorians winter 2020 Software Engineering Immersive cohort at General Assembly.

 ## moonMan is a web app for people who feel more at home looking up into the stars than they do lounging in their Earthly homes.